 Security Management: The responsibility and actions required to manage the security environment including the security policies and mechanisms.

 Security Program: The set of criteria for the provision of security services based on global rules imposed for all users.
 These rules usually rely on a comparison of the sensitivity of the resources being accessed and the possession of corresponding attributes of users, a group of users, or entities acting on behalf of users.

-Sensitivity: This, in terms of confidentiality, would cause a negative impact to the organization if the information were leaked or disclosed.
+Sensitivity: This, in terms of confidentiality, would cause a negative impact on the organization if the information were leaked or disclosed.